 Diversity, Equity and Inclusion Scholarship Program

-AFP's Diversity, Equity and Inclusion scholarship program was created to support DE&I initiatives in the treasury and finance profession.
+AFP's Diversity, Equity and Inclusion scholarship program was created to support companies hiring new employees for their treasury and FP&A functions as part of a DE&I initiative.
 The program provides companies with up to 10 scholarships to the Certified Treasury Professional (CTP) or Certified Corporate Financial Planning & Analysis (FPAC) programs.

 Who can apply?